msszczep/szcz-dot-org/resources/templates/md/pages/about.md

 ## Software / Computer Programming

 Since 2000, Mitchell has worked as a professional software developer and engineer, and he is expert in a number of computer programming and scripting languages.
-His strongest languages are Python, Clojure, Clojurescript, Elm, and Javascript; he also has experience with Java, Ruby, the Wolfram Language (Mathematica), ASP, and Erlang; and he has past experience with PHP, Perl, Lisp, C, and Fortran.
+His strongest languages are Python, Clojure, Clojurescript, Elm, and Javascript; he also has experience with Java, Ruby, the Wolfram Language (Mathematica), ASP, and Erlang; and he has past experience with PHP, Perl, LISP, C, and Fortran.
 Some of his code is available online on his [Github](https://github.com/msszczep) and [Github Gist](https://gist.github.com/msszczep) accounts.

 ## Radio